 The pre-title sequence to Scream 4 is pure schlock.
-Two teen girls (Lucy Hale and Shenae Grimes) are throat slashed by Ghostface (Dane Farwell).
+Two teen girls (Lucy Hale and Shenae Grimes) are throat-slashed by Ghostface (Dane Farwell).
 No, wait.
-It was only a movie; the pre-credit sequence to Stab 6.
-Actually, it was Rachel (Anna Pacquin) who gets it in the gut from her best friend Chloe (Kristen Bell) after criticizing Stab 6's opener.
-No. My mistake, that's the pre-title sequence to Stab 7.
-Williamson and Craven have great fun tempting us with what the reality of Scream 4 is.
+It was only a movie; the pre-credit sequence to the fictional movie within a movie - Stab 6.
+Actually, it was Rachel (Anna Pacquin) who gets it in the gut from her best friend Chloe (Kristen Bell) after criticizing Stab 6's corny opener.
+No. My mistake, that's the pre-credit sequence to Stab 7.
+Williamson and Craven have great fun tempting us with what is the reality of Scream 4.
 The problem is, they're the only one's enjoying themselves.

-The rest of the plot is so congenitally clogged with clichés borrowed from the previous trilogy that this reviewer will not waste any more time on it.
+The rest of the plot is so congenitally clogged with clichés borrowed from the previous trilogy that I won’t waste any more of your time with movie to movie comparisons.
 On this outing the old adage 'You've seen one you've seen them all' is working overtime.
-Jamie Kennedy's clever horror movie geek (who bought the farm in part II) has been replaced by homo-cinema club dweebs Charlie Walker (Rory Culkin) and Robbie Mercer (Eric Kudsen) in a thoroughly bludgeoned attempt to prove that gay characters are not immune to being killed off in a horror movie.
-Once again, the trio of Sidney, Gale and Dewey are reunited in a singular cause to survive.
+Jamie Kennedy's clever horror movie geek (who bought the farm in Part II) has been replaced by homo-cinema club dweebs Charlie Walker (Rory Culkin) and Robbie Mercer (Eric Kudsen) in a thoroughly bludgeoned attempt to prove that gay characters are not immune to being killed off in a horror movie.
+Once again, the trio of Sidney, Gale and Dewey are reunited in their singular cause to survive the onslaught.
 Curiously, the film never addresses what became of Patrick Dempsey's Det.
-Mark Kincaid - a leading character in Scream 3 who survived the carnage of that film and was beginning to harbour romantic feelings towards Sidney by the final reel.
+Mark Kincaid - a leading character in Scream 3 who survived the carnage of that film and was beginning to harbor romantic feelings towards Sidney in the final reel.

 FILM RATING (out of 5 - 5 being the best)